Nouf-Alabbasi/oKUmura_AI_Telecom_challenge/README.md

 ## Expected run time for each notebook.
 <!-- This will be useful to the review team for time and resource allocation. -->
 * expected time to create vector store
+   * ~ 4 hrs for chunking and vector db
+   * ~ 5 hrs for the context retreival
 * expected time for fine-tuning
-   * start time: 4:11
+   * ~ 2 hrs
 * expected time for inference
+   * ~40 minutes for set 1
+   * 2 hrs for full test set

 ## Data

-* Q_A_ID_training.csv
-   * 19.8 KB
-   * This file contains the target for the training.txt file.

 * TeleQnA_training.txt
    * 1 MB